Constructing curves of high rank via composite polynomials: Introduction

-In this paper, largely inspired by the ideas in \cite{shiodasymmetry}, we produce a refinement of the Mestre--Shioda construction and use it to improve on the known lower bounds for the constants defined in \eqref{eq:constants}.
-Our first theorem is the following.
+In this article, we present a refinement of the Mestre--Shioda construction which allows us to improve on the known lower bounds for the constants $N({\k},{\g})$ and $R({\k},{\g})$, for various pairs $({\k},{\g})$.
+In fact, our main result, \Cref{thm:main} below, gives bounds for the following natural generalization of the constant $R(k,g)$- for a finite abelian group $B$, we define the constant